department-of-veterans-affairs/vets-api/docs/setup/hybrid.md

 ## Running

-1. To start Postgres and Redis: `docker-compose -f docker-compose-deps.yml up`
+1. To start Postgres and Redis: run `docker-compose -f docker-compose-deps.yml up` in one terminal window.

-1. Start vets-api as per the [native running instructions](running_natively.md).
+2. In another terminal window, start `vets-api` as per the [native running instructions](running_natively.md).
+  * Run `bin/setup` first to create the needed database tables.
+3. Confirm the API is successfully running by seeing if you can visit [the local Flipper page.](http://localhost:3000/flipper/features)